Diary/notebook of Herbert Stanley Geldard - Part 3

 67

-One cannot speak too highly about the
+one cannot speak too highly about the

-amateur chefs who sprang into
+Australian chefs who sprang into

 existence with the creative ideas